 - What is the income of each spouse?

 - Does the paying spouse have the ability to make the alimony payments?

 - Has there been any negative impact on the requesting spouse due to the time they spend maintaining the home and raising the couple’s children?

 - What was the contribution the requesting spouse made to the paying spouse’s education or career?

 - What is the present and future earning capacity of each spouse?

 - How long will it take before the requesting spouse becomes financially self-sufficient?

 Do I have to pay income tax on alimony?

 The answer to this question is a little tricky because of changes in the tax law.
 Previously, the paying spouse could deduct the amount of alimony he or she paid from their taxable income.
 The spouse who received the alimony was required to claim the alimony as taxable income.
 However, with the federal tax changes passed in 2017, there are different rules for alimony for couples whose divorce becomes final after December 31, 2018.
 For those couples, alimony will be treated like child support – the paying spouse cannot deduct the payments from their taxes, and the receiving spouse no longer has to claim the alimony as taxable income.

-If you or someone you know is going through a divorce and wondering about alimony, contact an experienced family attorney, like a family attorney in Collin County, TX, to answer any questions you may have.
+If you or someone you know is going through a divorce and wondering about alimony, contact an experienced family attorney, to answer any questions you may have.